feathersui/feathersui-website/docs/as3-starling/text-block-text-editor.md

 ---
-title: How to use the Feathers TextBlockTextEditor component (Starling version)
+title: How to use the TextBlockTextEditor component (Starling version)
 sidebar_label: TextBlockTextEditor
 ---